Older drivers – deciding when to stop driving

 How to get an assessment of your driving skills

 If you’re worried about your fitness to drive, talk to your GP or a health professional.
 You could also ask a driving instructor for an assessment to get an objective (and confidential) assessment of your driving skills.

 What to do if you decide to stop driving

-If you decide to stop driving, you should contact the DVA and tell them that you’re giving up your driving licence.
+You should contact the DVA and tell them that you’re giving up your driving licence.
 If you have a medical condition, you’ll need to fill in a form and send it back to the DVA together with your licence.
-Follow the link below for more information.

 Travelling after giving up your licence